 Adding instructionally sound narration to an eLearning course can improve its quality.
 Audio is known to provide another way for learners to gain information.
 When the audio is long and drawn-out, however, it can put learners to sleep.Theoretically, audio provides another channel for learners to store information.
 A narrative also helps a course or a presentation to flow.

 The recording of narration is something anyone can tackle.
-When you need audio, you basically have three options and personally, I’ve been satisfied with all three approaches.
+When you need audio, you basically have three options.
 They are:

-- Record a colleague in-house at your workplace
+- Record a colleague at your workplace in a quiet space

 - Hire a professional narrator who can record from home and send you the files